 Our CSA will run for 20 weeks, starting late-May through the beginning of October.
-Each member will receive 20 (10 for 1/2 Shares) baskets full of fresh produce, baked goods, eggs, and goat cheese as available.
+Each member will receive 20 (10 for 1/2 Shares) baskets full of fresh produce and ARNKA cheese.
 Our goal is to have abundant shares each week with a great deal of variety and to surpass your expectations.

 How do I get my basket?

 There are two options for receiving your shares: Pick Up and Drop Off.
 We ask that you choose the option that works best for you as you will need to keep that choice throughout the season.